anderssandstrom/ecmc_autotune/readme.md

 - Choose which logged PVs populate the time-domain plots.
 Extra PVs (including identified segment boundaries and detected frequency tracks) can be graphed in separate windows without disturbing the embedded signal plot.

 ### File tab
 - Manage log destinations independently of capture mode.
 The GUI stores every measurement—along with PV selections, excitation, analysis, and PID settings—in the `.pkl` metadata.
-Loading a log restores all tabs to the exact configuration that produced it.
+Loading a log restores all tabs (including mode) to the exact configuration that produced it.
+The **Reanalyze Log** button lives here.

 ### Docs tab
 - Contains detailed descriptions of every mode at all times.
 The flow-tab info button opens the relevant excerpt in a pop-up for quick reference.